-Airport: Property that is maintained for the landing, refueling, and takeoff of aircraft and for the receiving and discharge of passengers and cargo traveling by air, to include aviation-related facilities, structures, and property.
+Airport: Property that is maintained for the landing, refueling, and takeoff of aircraft and for the receiving and discharge of persons and cargo traveling by air.
+An Airport encompasses all aviation-related facilities, structures, and property as defined and recognized by the Federal Aviation Administration.